 When SUNK auto-generates the topology file, it defines Blocks based on the ds.coreweave.com/nvlink.domain label on CKS Nodes.
 For GB200 and GB300 NVL72-powered Nodes, this label is a globally unique rack identifier, for example, DH4-016-US-EAST-02A.

 In clusters with both NVLink-enabled multi-Node systems and standard Nodes, SUNK creates a topology.conf file that includes Block and switch definitions.
-This configuration does not affect behavior unless the Topology/Block Plugin is explicitly enabled, ensuring safe integration and runtime flexibility.
+This configuration doesn’t affect behavior unless you explicitly enable the Topology/Block Plugin, which ensures safe integration and runtime flexibility.

 Blocks

-A Block is a group of Nodes in the same Slurm cluster, defined in thetopology.conf file.
-This file is automatically generated by SUNK, so you don’t need to create or manage it manually.
+A Block is a group of Nodes in the same Slurm cluster, defined in the topology.conf file.
+SUNK automatically generates this file, so you don’t need to create or manage it manually.
 It specifies which Nodes belong to each Block and defines the Block size, the minimum number of Nodes in a Block.

 Each Block has a unique ID and cannot overlap with others.
 CoreWeave dynamically updates the topology configuration to reflect changes in Node availability.
 By default, each GB200 or GB300 NVL72-based system corresponds to a Block containing 18 Nodes in the same NVLink domain.
 If any Nodes become unhealthy, the CoreWeave platform removes them from the SUNK cluster.
 However, the block size stays fixed at 18.
 As a result, some Blocks may temporarily have fewer than 18 available Nodes.